-4.1.1.3.1 General

 Exposure of service data to companies that are external to the operator are regulated by contracts.
-Different customers may have access to different managment capabilities.
-It may differ on what attributes/policies/intents are allowed to be changed, in which value ranges changes are allowed and which performance metrics are allowed to be exposed.
+Different customers may have access to different management capabilities.
+It may differ on what attributes/policies/intents are allowed to be changed, which value ranges changes are allowed, and which performance metrics are allowed to be exposed.

-The slice data with the ServiceProfile is located in the network manager.
+The network slice data with the ServiceProfile is located in the Network Management Layer.